c/o Dr. Levon Saryan

 Tom is married and has two daughters.

-Chuck Hajinian, a dentist in Milwaukee for more than 32 years, is married with three daughters, one son, and three grandchildren.
-He collects Armenian antiquities, from manuscripts to ancient coins, and does stand-up comedy, writes books, and does impressionist painting (www.garboart.com).
+Chuck Hajinian, a dentist in Milwaukee for more than 41 years, is married with three daughters, one son, and ten grandchildren.
+He collects Armenian antiquities, from manuscripts to ancient coins, is co-founder of the Armenian Numismatic and Antiquities Society http://www.anasociety.org, and does stand-up comedy (check out his performance at the SOAR Boston fundraiser, 2019 HERE), writes books, and does impressionist painting .
 Chuck has been involved with raising money for a hospital in Haiti and has done mission dental work on prisoners in the prisons of Ghana and tribal Indians in the Amazon jungles of Venezuela.
 Over the years, he has been active in the Armenian Apostolic Church and Non-Denominational Evangelical churches.
-For the past several years Chuck has worked with SOAR to host a variety of charitable events for orphaned Armenian children.
-Their “A Day on the Blue” featured boat rides, Armenian dancing and food, and displays of Armenian antiquities.
+For the past several years Chuck has worked with SOAR to host a variety of charitable events for orphaned Armenian children; An now annual Golf Outing, their “A Day on the Blue” featured boat rides, Armenian dancing and food, and displays of Armenian antiquities.
 Chuck is honored to be a part of the SOAR family and looks forward to implementing a variety of ideas and projects in the years to come.

 A.J is originally from Illinois, but has been living in Wisconsin since he became a Badger in 1998 upon attending UW-Madison.
 During college, he was very involved with the evangelical college ministry CRU and spent a year living and doing missionary work through CRU with college students in Fortaleza, Brazil.
 A.J. went on to attend Marquette University Law School and is currently a lawyer at Michael Best and Friedrich, LLP.
 He was first introduced to Armenian culture and history in college when he became friends with Dr. Hajinian’s son.
 A.J then obtained an even deeper love for all things Armenian when he married Dr. Hajinian’s daughter, Sarah.
 In their 7 years of marriage, he and Sarah have been blessed with three beautiful children.
 They have raised them with a rich understanding of their Armenian heritage, A.J. looks forward to sharing the work SOAR does with his children.